WebAssembly/design/AstSemantics.md

 Demotion of floating point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.
-If the operand of promotion or demotion is NaN, the sign bit and significand of the result are computed from an unspecified function of the implementation, the opcode, and the operand.
+If the operand of promotion or demotion is NaN, the sign bit and significand of the result are not specified.

 Reinterpretations always succeed.